MasterWigu/A380_Systems/README.md

 Each system can have a readme and extra files documenting specific aspects of itself.

+There is also a Documents folder that has extra information about systems or coding details!

 ## Code style
 All the code is mainly C code just with the addition of C++ classes.
 This was done to keep tighter control of memory allocation (using mallocs) to try to improve performance.
 (It was also done because the head developer is more familiar with C than C++ )